thomiz/build-pipeline/README.md

 ### Make an ImplementationGuide

 In a separate folder under "igs", define your IG and the FHIR artifacts (profiles, extensions etc.).
 Artifacts goes in the input folder.
 FHIR artifacts can be converted from xml/json to FSH or written by hand using the FSH language.
-IG-publisher can take FHIR XML/JSON Definition but then you have to write your own ImplementationGuide resource.

 You need three files to get started with IG build process:
 * ig.ini - Defines the template for the IG and where the generated ImplementationGuide resouces is to be found.
 * sushi-config.yaml - Defines configuration for your implementation guide to the SUSHI IG generation part of the IG-Publisher